 Singer Toby Keith dead at 62 after battle with stomach cancer

-ABC NEWS - Toby Keith, a country singer known for "Should've Been a Cowboy," died on Monday.
+Toby Keith, a country singer known for "Should've Been a Cowboy," died on Monday.
 He was 62.

 He "passed peacefully" on Monday night, his official X account said in a statement on Tuesday.